Physical Campus

 Public Multipurpose Buildings

 Twenty-four multipurpose buildings are located in two of the community’s three central blocks.
-The third central block contains storehouses, stadiums, and other specialized facilities.
+The third central block is the community storehouse, involving a stadium, opera houses, concert halls, and a farmers’ market.

 Each multipurpose building has two large assembly halls, 24 smaller chambers, 120 one-person shower/toilet/changing rooms, and 12 elevators.
 Transforming technology allows a multipurpose building’s interior space to be quickly, automatically reconfigured around the clock, for uses such as: